 The Department of Athletics and Recreation affords students opportunities to participate in a challenging and competitive varsity sports program and engaging recreation and wellness activities.
 The ultimate goal is to enrich students’ lives in college and enhance their preparation for full and rewarding lives after college.
 All programs are designed to enhance physical and emotional health and to complement academic success.
-The varsity sports program complies with the principles of fair play and amateur competition as defined by the Central Atlantic Collegiate Conference and National Collegiate Athletic Association.
+The varsity sports program complies with the principles of fair play and amateur competition as defined by the Central Atlantic Collegiate Conference and National Collegiate Athletic Association (Division II).

 Program Learning Goals